 In general, the entire area has experienced an increase in the mean weekly salinity after the project was completed; however, a severe drought was experienced in south Louisiana which significantly increased the mean weekly salinity in the southern portion of the project area.
 Some stations during the drought did not experience a significant increase; however, the overall mean weekly salinity levels did increase.
 By removing the climatic affects of the drought condition from the data set, the data indicates that there is no statistical significance between the data collected before and after construction of the project features.
-Biologically, the mean weekly salinity readings have not increased enough to cause a dramatic change; however, the project and reference areas boarder on the edge of being classified as fresh (<0.5ppt) and oligohaline (0.5-5ppt).
+Biologically, the mean weekly salinity readings have not increased enough to cause a dramatic change; however, the project and reference areas boarder on the edge of being classified as fresh (<0.5ppt) and oligosaline (0.5-5ppt).

+The two stations in the southern portion of the project have shown statistically different mean hourly salinity changes, but the two stations are in opposite directions.
+At station TE28-03, the mean hourly salinity change has decreased, and at station TE28-01 the mean hourly salinity change has increased.
+Due to the increase at station TE28 01, an investigation of the operations of the variable crest weir revealed that the structure is not having an effect.
 The two stations in the southern portion of the project have shown a significant increase in the mean hourly salinity change between the pre- and post-construction periods when excluding the drought period data.
-Moreover, only one (TE28-06R) of the paired reference stations has shown a significant increase between the pre- and post-construction periods.
+Moreover, only one (TE28-06R) of the paired reference stations has shown a significance between the pre- and post-construction periods.
 The other reference station (TE28-04R) showed no change between the two time periods.
 Since station TE28-01 showed a significant increase, the data was analyzed to determine if the structure no. 14 was having an effect on the salinity change; however, the analysis revealed the structure was not having an effect with respect to the hourly salinity change.
 Explaining how the hourly salinity change has increased may be difficult since the hydrologic connection between structure no. 14 and the interior marsh seems to have been drastically reduced.
 Field observations after Hurricane Lili revealed large pieces of floating marsh were moved into the channel between structure no. 14 and the interior marsh ponds.
 Field observations during the spring and summer months have revealed thick rafts of water hyacinths (Eichhornia crassipes) growing in the open water areas between the structure and floating marsh that is blocking the channel.
 During the late summer, the water hyacinths are chemically sprayed by waterfowl lessees to gain access to the interior marsh ponds.
 These decomposing water hyacinths are settling to the bottom of the channel and possibly reducing the capacity of the channel.

-The mean weekly water elevation has decreased at one of the three project stations; however, the reference stations have all shown a decrease in the mean weekly water elevation.
+The mean weekly water elevation has decreased at one of the three project stations; however, the reference stations have all showed a decrease in the mean weekly water elevation.
 The increase has occurred in the area where the embankments of Bayou Decade have been reestablished.
 This could be an affect of the project since the water has only a few structures where the water can exchange.
 Prior to the construction of the embankment, the water would exchange along the entire southern end of the project.
 Once the project was completed, the water exchange only occurs through the structures.